ljpatrick/marxpaint/docs/en/README.txt

                               (Windows and macOS)

-                              By default, Tux Paint simply prints to the default printer with default settings when the 'Print' button is pushed.
+                              By default, Marx Paint simply prints to the default printer with default settings when the 'Print' button is pushed.